section-engineering-education/engineering-education/content/articles/understanding-and-implementing-graphs-in-java/index.md

 ### Storing graphs in memory
 In either of the following three ways there is a possibility of storing a graph in memory:
 1. Nodes and vertices may be stored as objects, whereas edges can be stored as pointers.
-2. To store a graph, you can use adjacency matrices with equal rows and columns.
+2. Adjacency matrices can be used and it should have equal rows and columns.
 A border appears when columns and rows overlap.
 A weighted edge is more essential than an unweighted edge, which is denoted by number `1`.
 3. An adjacency list between graph nodes and vertices can also be stored.
 Each node or vertex has an unique set of adjacency list neighbors.

 ### Representing Graphs in Code
-Adjacency matrices and lists are two typical approaches to generate graphs.
+Adjacency matrices and lists are approaches to generate graphs.

 #### Adjacency matrix
 As the number of graph vertices increases, so does the number of adjacency matrix dimensions.